airspeed-velocity/asv/docs/source/using.rst

     versions of Python installed -- your package manager, ``apt-get``, ``yum``, ``MacPorts`` or ``homebrew`` probably has them, or you can also use `pyenv <https://github.com/yyuu/pyenv>`__.  ``asv``
-    always works in a virtual environment, so it will not change what is installed in any of the python environments on your system.
+    always runs its benchmarks in a virtual environment, so it will not change what is installed in any of the python environments on your system.

 Benchmarking
 ````````````